-When your dog begins to pull or give chase, you’ll need to apply a corrective measure.
-This only needs to be gentle in most cases. and You simply need to redirect his attention back to you – and away from the car.
+When your dog begins to pull or give chase you’ll need to apply a corrective measure.
+This action only needs to be gentle in most cases. and You simply need to redirect their attention back to you and away from the car.

-You’ll need to be quick with this, and catch his attention as early as possible so he learns not to focus on the car he eagerly wants to chase.
+You’ll need to be quick and catch their attention as early as possible so they learn not to focus on the car they want to chase.

 Teaching The “Come” Command

-An important command to master is the “come” command, and this should be a priority when your dog has a car-chasing habit.
-Learning rRecall will be essential in case your dog ever slips into bad habits and decides to chase a car (or anything else for that matter).
+An important command to master is the recall command, and this should be a priority when your dog has a car-chasing habit.
+Learning recall will be essential in case your dog ever slips into the habit of chasing cars (or anything else).

-If your dog doesn’t currently obey the “come” command, then you really have no business teaching him to not chase cars while off a leash – because the risk just isn’t worth it.
+If your dog doesn’t currently obey the “come” command even when they’re tempted by a distraction, then it’s wise to avoid ever having them off the leash when around cars, because the risk isn’t worth it.